kiba/Writings/fac/chp26_ninja_and_terrorism.md

 A lot of White Fang mooks died to our robots before they got into contact with special ops.
 Some did surrender.
 We found a whole bunch of intel on the White Fang.

 It's still considered a failure, because an asset of our died.
-We're going to need to compensate his family for their losses.
+We'll have to compensate his family for their loss.

 **Year 3, Day 350**